Adolf of Nassau (1540–1568): The Graaf Adolfmonument

-The first monument to Adolf was a simple truncated obelisk with an urn, created in 1826.
+The first monument to Adolf was a simple, truncated obelisk with an urn, created in 1826.
 It was poorly maintained and, by 1868, was badly deteriorated.
-That year, it was torn down and a contest was organized to design a replacement for Adolf's three-hundredth anniversary.
+That year, it was torn down, and a contest was organized to design a replacement for Adolf's three-hundredth anniversary.
 The winning design was by the painter J.H.
-Egenberger, in conjunction with Pieter Schenkenberg van Mierop (1837-1904), an architect who later emigrated to the United States.
+Egenberger, in conjunction with Pieter Schenkenberg van Mierop (1837-1904), an architect who later immigrated to the United States.
 The design features a dying Adolf, protected by the Dutch Maiden.

 The contract for executing the statue was given to the Belgian sculptor, Joseph Geefs.
 Originally, Van Mierop wanted the monument to be placed on a stone hill but, after some disagreement, Geefs designed an octagonal pedestal.
 The first foundation stone was laid on 23 May 1868, by William, Prince of Orange and Prince Henry.
 On the same day, five years later, the monument was unveiled by King William III.